 I shook her hand and introduced myself, and then she ran away giggling.

 It was really sweet.
 Kim told me, “I think you like chat with girls!”
 I told Kim that I really like him, but that I was hoping to trade him off for three North Korean girls.
 It made him laugh… When the Chinese finally got back down from the mountain and we went to leave our table, the shy waitress said to me, “See…see…see you again!” and let me take a photo with her.
-It is easy to get North Koreans to be in photos.
+It is not easy to get North Koreans to be in photos.